 Ottoman Prayer Hall

 The Ottoman Hall is the oldest part of the mosque and is situated in the southern most part of the modern Masjid an-Nabawi.
-The Qibla wall is the most adorned wall of Masjid an-Nabawi and dates back to late 1840s reconstruction and expansion of the prophet's mosque by Ottoman Sultan Abdulmajid I. The Qibla wall is adorned with some 185 names of prophet Muhammad.
+The Qibla wall is the most adorned wall of Masjid an-Nabawi and dates back to late 1840s CE reconstruction and expansion of the prophet's mosque by Ottoman Sultan Abdulmajid I. The Qibla wall is adorned with some 185 names of prophet Muhammad.
 Other inscriptions and calligraphy includes the verses from Quran, a few Hadiths etc.

 circa 622 CE